Hotels of UAE

 Open Masters Games 2026: How Abu Dhabi drove active tourism in the UAE

 Abu Dhabi, UAE: Athletes were not chasing just medals at the Open Masters Games Abu Dhabi 2026.
 They were chasing memories.
 Memories with family, friends, and loved ones.
 Across the tennis courts and football pitches of Zayed Sports City, sons cheered for fathers, wives supported husbands, and children discovered sport by watching their parents refuse to slow down.
-The first Open Masters Games in the region, held from February 6th to 15th, brought together more than 25,000 athletes from over 100 nationalities, competing across 37 sports.
+The first Open Masters Games in the region, which ended earlier this week on February 15, brought together more than 25,000 athletes from over 100 nationalities, competing across 37 sports.

 Among them was Mustafa Alhashmi, 63, who competed in the 60+ tennis category and has embraced the sport since retiring six years ago.
 After his Wednesday afternoon match, he joined his daughter-in-law Maryam, his son Ali, and his grandchildren for a friendly game, guiding the children as they practiced shooting balls into targets.
 The playground offered a variety of activities for adults and children alike, reinforcing the event as entertainment for the whole family.
 “We are very proud that this event is happening for the first time in Abu Dhabi, where I was born,” Mustafa said.
 Reflecting on Abu Dhabi over the past 15 years, Mustafa highlighted the city’s investment in sports infrastructure: